-For these reasons, Dr. Zemmel recommends all women with breast implants placed during this time period undergo an evaluation for possible rupture.
-During your initial consultation, Dr. Zemmel will perform a complete history and physical examination, focusing on the breast exam.
-He may then recommend an imaging test of the breast to examine the possibility and degree of the rupture.
+For these reasons, Dr. Zemmel and Dr. Reddy recommend all women with breast implants placed during this time period undergo an evaluation for possible rupture.
+During your initial consultation, your surgeon will perform a complete history and physical examination, focusing on the breast exam.
+They may then recommend an imaging test of the breast to examine the possibility and degree of the rupture.

 Modern silicone implants such as the Mentor MemoryGel® implant have a significantly lower rupture rate.
 This is due to a redesign of the implant.
 Current implants have a multilaminar shell and are filled with cohesive silicone gel.
 The long-chained silicone molecules are more cross-linked, giving the gel a thicker consistency.
 Therefore in the event of a rupture, silicone gel should not migrate out of the original breast pocket.
 In fact, you can cut these implants in half and the silicone gel stays in place.

-If a rupture is detected, Dr. Zemmel will likely advise replacement of the implants.
-To correct a silicone implant rupture, Dr. Zemmel will replace the compromised implant with a new one.
-Dr. Zemmel always replaces both implants at the same time to reset the lifespan of both implants.
+If a rupture is detected, your surgeon will likely advise replacement of the implants.
+To correct a silicone implant rupture, Dr. Zemmel and Dr. Reddy will replace the compromised implant with a new one.
+They always replace both implants at the same time to reset the lifespan of both implants.
 In doing so, both implants will have the benefit of being made from the strongest and most advanced materials available, reducing the likelihood of a future rupture.
 In some cases, this implant replacement is covered by a manufacturer’s warranty.

 Please note: If you are outside of the warranty period for your silicone implants and you have a rupture, your health insurance plan may cover the removal portion of the procedure.

 Most commercial insurance plans and Medicare cover the removal of ruptured silicone implants, even if they were originally placed for cosmetic purposes.
 The coverage includes removal of the ruptured implants and removal of silicone material outside of the implant if necessary.
 Replacement of the new implants is not covered and is considered cosmetic by all insurance carriers.
-Dr. Zemmel and his team will guide you through the process of obtaining insurance approval.
+Our surgeons and team will guide you through the process of obtaining insurance approval.